Klik di sini untuk Bahasa Indonesia

 “Orangutans are threatened with extinction.
 We, as the young generation who live near the forest, are sad.
 Therefore, orangutans must be conserved, and more people need to care,” said Mahda when explaining the messages she wrote.

 “As primates, they are very useful for the forest.
 For example, they eat fruit, then defecate the seeds, and the seeds can grow into new plants.
 And so on,” she continued.

 On that day Mahda and four of her peers took the initiative to commemorate International Orangutan Day 2020.
-They are members of the Sebangau Rangers community, a community of children and adolescents living near the Sebangau forest area, which was initiated by the Borneo Nature Foundation (BNF) Education Programme.
+They are members of the Sebangau Rangers community, a community of children and adolescents living near the Sebangau National Park Peat-swamp Forest area, which was initiated by the Borneo Nature Foundation (BNF) Education Programme.

 Since April 2020, the Sebangau Rangers’ activities were halted due to the pandemic.
 However, since July 2020, activities have restarted while following Covid-19 protocols, such as checking body temperature with a firing thermometer and controlling the distance between participants.
 The number of participants was limited and the duration of the activity, which is usually two hours, was shortened to a maximum of 30 minutes, then continued with assignments at home.

 “If the pre-pandemic meeting was interspersed with field observations, during the new normal of the pandemic era, the activities changed to adjust to the rules.
 Every Sebangau Ranger participant must come in good health and get permission from their parents,” said BNF Education Staff, Aloysius Dinora (27), who was accompanying Sebangau Rangers activities that afternoon.